dekubu/panamax/README.md

   user: app
 ```

-If you are using non-root user (`app` as above example), you need to bootstrap your servers manually, before using them with MRSK.
+If you are using non-root user (`app` as above example), you need to bootstrap your servers manually, before using them with PNMX.
 On Ubuntu, you'd do:

 ```bash
 sudo apt update